Renovating a Rental: Dos and Don’ts for Tenants

 2. Don’t Make Permanent Changes

-Examples of Permanent Changes to Avoid:
+Examples of Permanent Changes to Avoid

 3. Do Focus on Reversible Improvements

-The best renovations for rental properties are those that can easily be undone when your lease ends.
+The best renovations for rental properties are those that can be easily undone when your lease ends.
 These changes allow you to personalize your space without risking your security deposit.

-Reversible Improvement Ideas:
+Reversible Improvement Ideas

 4. Don’t Forget About Functionality